 This porridge gets a wonderful flavour and creaminess from full-fat coconut milk.
 For a lighter version, use water or other nondairy milk.

 Either homemade or canned organic pumpkin purée work well here.
-The homemade stuff is super simple to make and I have provided directions below.
+Homemade purée is super simple to make and I have provided directions below.
 If using canned, be sure to get pure pumpkin and not pie filling, which is full of processed sugar.
-In Toronto, I have purchased small cans of organic purée from both Whole Foods and Pusateri’s.
+In Toronto, I have purchased small cans of organic purée from Summerhill Market, Whole Foods, and Pusateri’s.

 coconut oil or cooking spray (to prepare the slow cooker)